Skip to Main Content

 The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC), formed jointly with the SLAC National Accelerator Laboratory, provides a focus for theoretical, computational, observational, and instrumental research programs.
 A wide range of research areas in particle astrophysics and cosmology are investigated by students, postdocs, research staff, and faculty.
 KIPAC is heavily involved in two significant projects: the Fermi Gamma-Ray Space Telescope (FGST) and the Large Synoptic Survey Telescope (LSST).
 KIPAC members also participate fully in the Cryogenic Dark Matter Search (CDMS), the Solar Dynamics Observatory (SDO), the EXO-200 double beta decay experiment, the Dark Energy Survey (DES), the NuSTAR and Astro-H X-ray satellites, and several cosmic microwave background experiments (BICEP, KECK, QUIET, and POLAR-1).

-The Stanford Institute for Theoretical Physics is devoted to investigating the basic structure of matter (particle theory, string theory, M-theory, quantum cosmology, condensed matter physics).
+The Leinweber Institute for Theoretical Physics at Stanford is devoted to investigating the basic structure of matter and the universe, including condensed matter physics, particle theory, quantum cosmology, quantum information, and string & M-theory.

 Admissions Information